XiaodanLyu/zero-sae-bj-2020/README.md

 ## Simulation

 The file `utility-functions.R` contains helper functions for the simulation.
-The file `simulation.R` is the main function to be executed and results in the output data files in the folder `intermediate_results`.
-The file `simluation_results.Rmd` contains the output and the R code for reproducing the tables and images related to the simulation section (Section 4 in the paper) and results in `simulation_results.pdf`.
+The file `simulation.R` is the main function to be executed and outputs the `Rdata` files in the subfolder `intermediate_results` and the tables in the simulation section (Section 3) of the paper.
+The file `simluation_results.Rmd` produces `simulation_results.pdf` by putting together the R code and the outputs.

 ## Case study

 Our R package "saezero" provides two data sets:

 - `Xaux`: the auxiliary information for predicting cropland RUSLE2;
-- `erosion`: the simulated data that mimics the real data and produces similar results.
+- `erosion`: the simulated data that mimics the real soil erosion data.

-For detailed description of the two data sets, please refer to the package [reference manual](https://github.com/XiaodanLyu/saezero/blob/master/saezero.pdf) or run `?saezero::erosion` and `?saezero::Xaux` in R. The way we produced the data is given in the Section 4.1 of our paper.
-The file `case_study.rmd` combines the output and the R code (`case_study.R`) for reproducing the tables and images related to the data analysis section (Section 4 in the paper) and results in `case_study.pdf`.
-The folder `data` contains an intermediate data file `eb_mmse_boot.RData` that contains the parametric bootstrap results of the soil erosion data.
+For detailed description of the two data sets, please refer to the package [reference manual](https://github.com/XiaodanLyu/saezero/blob/master/saezero.pdf) or run `?saezero::erosion` and `?saezero::Xaux` in R. The way we obtained the auxiliary information is given in the Section 4.1 of the paper.
+We cannot disclose the real CEAP soil erosion data.
+The files in this folder are intended to use the simulated data `erosion` and the real auxiliary information `Xaux` to reproduce similar tables and figures related to the CEAP data analysis (Section 4 of the paper).
+The file `case_study.rmd` produces `case_study.pdf` by combining the R code (`case_study.R`) and the outputs.
+The subfolder `data` contains some intermediate data files that would take relative long computing time to produce.

 # Author information